OsomePteLtd/principles/src/general.md

    - A pull request should do 1 thing and have a simple title.

-   - Avoid mixing in a single pull request a product feature and something subjective like changing a linter config.
+   - Avoid mixing in a single pull request with a product feature something subjective like changing a linter config.
 A reviewer may agree with the main code, but a dispute about the linter config will start, and as a result, everything drags on.
 Make minor changes in a separate PR and make the discussion on different parts parallel.

 2. Avoid large pull requests: